zspratt21/jb-dev-assessment/README.md

 7. DELETE /api/comments/{id} - delete a comment you made

 ### Running the queue worker
-For ease of use, a script has been provided in package.json to run the queue worker within the provided docker environment called docker-web-start-que.
+For ease of use, a script has been provided in package.json to run the queue worker within the provided docker environment called docker-web-start-queue.
 If you are not using docker you can start the queue worker by running `php artisan queue:work` in your terminal.

 ### Sending the test email
-After starting the queue worker you can either run the utility script docker-web-send-test-email in package.json or run `php artisan send:test-email` in your terminal to send a test email.
+After starting the queue worker you can either run the utility script docker-web-send-test-email in package.json or run `php artisan user:send-test-welcome-email` in your terminal to send a test email.

 ### Running the tests
 A utility script is provided to run the tests from within the docker environment called test.
 If you are not using docker you can run the tests by running `php artisan test` in your terminal.